EduardoNunes5/WhereDidIStop-back/README.md

 DELETE /api/contents/:id
 > If authenticated, users can delete one of their contents

+DELETE /api/contents/
+> If authenticated, users can delete all of their contents

 ---
 Which tools have been used to develop this api so far?